Austin Riley Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.53 team ERA that ranks 20th among all league pitching staffs.
+- The Marlins pitching staff ranks 20th in the league with a collective 8.6 strikeouts per nine innings.

-- Marlins pitchers combine to rank 20th in baseball in home runs given up (37 total, 1.2 per game).
+- The Marlins' 4.84 team ERA ranks 22nd across all league pitching staffs.

-- The Marlins are sending Garrett (1-0) to the mound for his fifth start of the season.
-He is 1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Marlins pitchers combine to surrender 43 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- The lefty last appeared on Thursday against the Atlanta Braves, when he went three scoreless innings while giving up one hit.
+- Luzardo (2-1 with a 3.48 ERA and 38 strikeouts in 33 2/3 innings pitched) makes the start for the Marlins, his seventh of the season.

-- In five games this season, the 25-year-old has amassed an ERA of 2.45, with 7.8 strikeouts per nine innings.
-Opponents are hitting .284 against him.
+- The lefty last pitched on Friday against the Chicago Cubs, when he threw 6 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.